lab-design/lab-design.github.io/about.md

 [**Ptolemy**](http://ptolemy.cs.iastate.edu), a language that strives to balance expressiveness and modular reasoning for crosscutting concerns.

-Our research meetings are in 216 Atanasoff Hall on Wednesdays from 9am-1pm.
+Our research meetings are in 216 Atanasoff Hall on Tuesday and Friday from 3:00 pm - 5:30 pm.